-- ii.
-The farm stand structure is set back at least 50 feet from any public right-ofway. - iii.
-The farm stand parcel provides one parking space for each 200 square feet of retail sales area with a minimum of four off-street parking spaces. - (b) Farm stands that do not meet the requirements listed above are subject to site plan approval. from the Planning Board. - G. Farm Winery.
-Farm wineries located on farm operations shall meet the following standards: - (1) Shall be located on a bona fide farm operation property. - (2) A minimum of 10 acres of the crop from which the wine is made must be in production by the farm operation. - (3) Shall be licensed under New York State law and sell wine produced primarily of Long Island grapes. - (4) Shall obtain site plan approval as stipulated in this Code. - (5) All refuse areas shall be screened from view offsite and subject to all setbacks required for the district and a minimum of 100 feet from any residential dwelling on an adjacent lot. - (6) The following activities are recognized as a normal part of a farm winery use and are therefore allowed as part of such use: - (a) Retail sale of wine produced at the farm winery and related items; - (b) A farm tasting room; - (c) Wine sales by glass or bottle; - (d) Artist receptions and temporary artists exhibitions; - (e) Wine related seminars/meetings; - (f) Wine tastings; and - (g) Group visits for the above purposes.
+- (c) Parking requirements of this Code must be met. - G.J.
+Farm Winery/Cidery/Brewery/Distillery.
+Farm wineries located on farm operations shall meet the following standards: - (1) Shall be located on a bona fide farm operation property. - (2) A minimum of 10 acres of the crop from which the wine is made must be in production by the farm operation. - (3) Shall be licensed under New York State law and sell wine produced primarily of Long Island grapes grown in Southold Town. - (4) Shall obtain site plan approval as stipulated in this Code. - (5) All refuse areas shall be screened from view offsite and subject to all setbacks required for the district and a minimum of 100 feet from any residential dwelling on an adjacent lot. - (6) The following activities are recognized as a normal part of a farm winery use and are therefore allowed as part of such use: - (a) Retail sale of wine produced at the farm winery and related items; - (b) A farm tasting room; - (c) Wine sales by glass or bottle; - (d) Artist receptions and temporary artists exhibitions; - (e) Wine related seminars/meetings; - (f) Wine tastings; and - (g) Group visits for the above purposes.